Barney/DFPvP-Modified/README.md

 # DFPvP-Modified
+**Research to do ahead of time:**
+1. Find Method which converts obfuscated strings to english.
+2. Find proper rushSize variable for the Aggro Bar.
+3. Find the check for if the settings menu is open.
+(In DFHUD)
+4. Find the two variables for Health / Armour HP in DFHUD.
+5. Find the RayCast class for weapons to implement DMG Numbers / Tracers.
+6. Find the Method controling the weather.
+7. I didn't include converting looting UI to include stats/colour since its alot of effort.

 ## Personal Install Guide
 Step by step guide to building the modpack up, since some features are so intertwined into other obfuscated classes this **is** necesasry.
 ## 1. Add A_Master Class